 The 13 antigens were further subject to extensive bioinformatic analyses to determine their function.
 Also, early production and formulation characteristics were addressed.
-Six antigens were selected, convincingly demonstrating:
+Six antigens were selected based on the following parameters:

-- High levels of protection in different challenge models and against different S. aureus challenge strains - Various functions critical for S. aureus pathogenicity and infection identified in functional assays including evasion of innate and adaptive immunity, secretion of virulence factors and toxins and replication. - Attractive production profile of the individual constructs thereby limiting CMC risks - High levels of protection in different challenge models as part of a chimeric construct.
+- Level of protection in different challenge models and against different S. aureus challenge strains as single antigens and as part of a chimeric construct - Virulence functions critical for S. aureus pathogenicity and infection, including evasion of innate and adaptive immunity, secretion of virulence factors and toxins and replication - · Attractive CMC profile of the individual constructs